-Schools will receive their 2014 - 2015 Tentative Budgets the week of June 2, 2014 based on projected teacher allocations and average daily membership.
-Schools will be required to allocate the budget into specific objects, functions and groups the week of June 16.
-During this week, schools will have an option of entering their tentative budget into the Munis software system from their cost center or in the Finance Services Computer Lab.
-All new bookkeepers as of July 1, 2013, will be required to enter their budgets in the Finance Services Computer Lab.
-The Tentative Budget will be available for schools to use starting July 1, 2014.
+Schools will receive their 2015-2016 Tentative Budgets the week of May 26, 2015 based on projected teacher allocations and average daily membership.
+Schools will be required to allocate the budget into specific objects, functions and groups the week of June 8-12.
+All bookkeepers are required to enter their budgets in the Finance Services Computer Lab.
+The Tentative Budget will be available for schools to use starting June 26, 2015.